 Terms in Family Therapy

-Invisible borders within familial subsystems that delineate relationships in the family structure.
-Structural Family Therapy identifies three types of boundaries:
+- Boundaries: Invisible borders within familial subsystems that delineate relationships in the family structure.
+Boundaries can be too loose causing enmeshment, or too rigid, leading to lack of communication within the family.

-A family member’s ability to individuate from, while maintaining an emotional connection to, the family.
-A well-differentiated family member has their own life goals and sense of self, while maintaining their place in the family system.
+- Differentiation: A family member’s ability to individuate from, while maintaining an emotional connection to, the family.
+A well-differentiated family member has their own life goals and sense of self, while maintaining their place in the family system.1

-A concept in which the family system tends to resist change and maintain its accustomed functioning and equilibrium.
-This notion can explain the intergenerational transmission of familial problems, behaviors, and mindsets.
+- Homeostasis: A concept in which the family system tends to resist change and maintain its accustomed functioning and equilibrium.
+This notion can explain the intergenerational transmission of familial problems, behaviors, and mindsets.1

-When the relationship between two people becomes unstable, a third party may be involved to whom the conflict or anxiety is diverted in order to ease the tension, called triangulation.
+- Triangulation: When the relationship between two people becomes unstable, a third party may be involved to whom the conflict or anxiety is diverted in order to ease the tension, called triangulation.
 Common triangles include a child and both parents, two siblings and one parent, two spouses and an in-law, and a parent, child, and grandparent.
-The triangles in the family system typically interconnect in ways that maintain the family homeostasis.
+The triangles in the family system typically interconnect in ways that maintain the family homeostasis.1, 2

 What Can Family Therapy Help With?

-Your reasons for initiating family therapy are unique to the circumstances of your family, but they will likely align with a few common themes.
+Your reasons for initiating family therapy are unique to the circumstances of your family, but they will likely align with a few common themes, like a big transition, a conflict between family members, or one member needing support with a mental health diagnosis.

 Issues Within the Familial Relationships